xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 - Listeners: (1) load balancer port HTTPS 443 --> instance port HTTP 80 and (2) load balancer port HTTP 80 --> instance port HTTP --> 80
 - Health Check: Ping Target HTTP:80/<filename> where <filename> is a file that your website serves from the root.
 For my site, it's index.css.

-## Step 4: Link to Domain Name
+## Step 5: Link to Domain Name

-Use AWS Route 53 to associate your ECS instance with a domain name.
+Use AWS Route 53 to associate your container instance with a domain name.

 I purchased my domain name from Google Domains.
 I got on chat with the customer service representative from Google Domains who walked me through how to set up route for AWS Route 53 with: